 What this means is that when holistically examining how smaller systems come together to affect the greater complex system, certain characteristics of the whole—the complex system—can not be easily explained or rationalized when looking singularly at any one of its systems—its parts.

-Now imagine you have just the baked good, and you’re unsure of its ingredients.
+Now, imagine you have just baked an item, and you’re unsure of its ingredients.
 You taste it and it’s sweet, so you can reasonably hypothesize it includes sugar.
 But what gives it its other qualities?
 To find out, you’d need to learn the rest of the ingredients and how they were combined to make the final product.

-Now, consider the other factors about these baked goods.
-Perhaps they are being produced for a celebration, and two people strike up a conversation and further a bond or relationship while enjoying the dessert together.
-We’ve started with a scheduled celebration, flour, sugar, eggs, etc., and ended with two individuals strengthening their relationship—the result of the unique interaction between all these moving parts.
+Now, consider the other factors associated with the baked good.
+Perhaps, it will be served at a celebration, and two people strike up a conversation and further a bond or relationship while enjoying the dessert together.
+So now, we have a scheduled celebration, flour, sugar, eggs, etc., and ended with two individuals strengthening their relationship—the result of the unique interaction between all these moving parts.

 Within any discipline, the application of systems theory involves looking at how all the ingredients (systems) came together to make the cake (complex system/whole) and how this ultimately gave us the end result that none of these properties could produce on their own without a change to their environment (emergent characteristic).

-Some of the concepts of systems theory as they apply to psychology, sociology and social work:
+Here are some of the key terms and concepts of systems theory as they apply to psychology, sociology, and social work:

-The idea of the whole being greater than the sum of its parts is not new, but the progress of systems theory comes in where and how it’s applied—social work being a perfect example of this expansion of the theory’s application.
+While the idea of the whole being greater than the sum of its parts is not new, the advancement of systems theory lies in the specifics of where and how it is applied.
+Social work serves as a prime example of the broadened application of this theory.

-Today, systems theory is often applied in various psychological/sociological settings and in the physical sciences, such as chemistry and physics.
+Beyond social work, systems theory is often applied within various psychological settings and in the physical sciences, such as chemistry and physics.

-The first call for a general systems theory came from Ludwig von Bertalanffy’s research in the 1940s-50s.
+The first call for a general systems theory came from Ludwig von Bertalanffy’s research in the 1940s and 1950s.
 In 1968, he published “General System Theory: Foundations, Development, Applications.”
-The goal of this book was to outline certain basic laws that can be applied to virtually every scientific field.
-From his perspective, the way individual components within a complex system cyclically are both affected by and causing an effect on the system can be applied and reveal crucial information in multiple settings.
-Following this thought process, Bertalanffy reasoned there ought to be universal guidelines or principles that are applied across the sciences and within educational settings to further unify certain fields—specifically the natural and social sciences—and relate them to one another, rather than looking at them individually.
+The goal of this book was to outline certain basic laws that can be applied to a wide variety of scientific fields.
+From his perspective, the cyclical interaction between individual components within a complex system—where each one is both influenced by and causes an effect on the system—can be used to reveal crucial information across various settings.
+Following this thought process, Bertalanffy reasoned there ought to be universal guidelines or principles that are applied across the sciences and within educational settings to further unify certain fields, specifically the natural and social sciences.

 Bertalanffy is considered one of the founders of systems theory as it’s known and applied today.
 Bertalanffy briefly described systems theory as follows: